-Build and maintain your network to land your next job in the North
+Build your network to land your next job in the North

-While many job opportunities are only one click away, applying to jobs without ever investing in your network is not a great idea.
-Not only will you find more jobs, and will you see them faster, if you start building a local network in your field; you also have a higher chance to be invited […]
+While many job opportunities are only one click away, applying to jobs without ever investing in your network is a bad idea.

 It’s possible that a manager within the company is present at the fair, if not the CEO themselves, and you could have a chat with them about the company.
 It’s also a good opportunity to make a solid first impression.